TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 fromError ∷ Error → Maybe e
 ```

 Note how the type variable `e` only exists in the *return* value of `fromError` (just like `read` or `fromInteger`).
-This isn't a problem if we can infer a concrete type when using `fromError`, but if the context leaves `e` ambiguous, we might need to specify the type explicitly using [`TypeApplications`][TypeApplications]:
+This isn't a problem if we can infer a concrete type, but if `e` is ambiguous we might need to specify the type explicitly using [`TypeApplications`][TypeApplications]:

 ```haskell
 fromError @AvroError err
 ```

+This function now gives us a way to check—at runtime—whether the error hidden inside `SomeError` has a specific type, and, if it does, extract that value.
+This is all we need to write tests.

-To implement this `fromError` type, we're going to rely on a bit of `Typeable` magic—a capability added to GHC for just this sort of use:
+To implement `fromError`, we're going to rely on a bit of `Typeable` magic—a capability added to GHC for just this sort of use:

 ```haskell
 class Typeable e ⇒ CatchableError e where